Piadina romagnola

 Piadina romagnola (/it/) or simply piadina, traditionally piada (/it/; pièda), is a thin Italian flatbread, typically prepared in the Romagna historical region (which mostly consists of the Italian provinces of Forlì-Cesena, Ravenna, and Rimini, and the Republic of San Marino).
 It is usually made with white flour, lard or olive oil, salt, and water.
 The dough was traditionally cooked on a terracotta dish (locally called teggia or testo), although nowadays flat pans or electric griddles are commonly used.

 Piadina has been added to the list of the prodotti agroalimentari tradizionali (PAT) of the Emilia-Romagna region, and to the protected geographical indication of the European Union in 2014.

 Origin

 Since ancient Rome flatbreads like this were used, the first mention of the piadina was in 1317, in the Descriptio provinciæ Romandiolæ, when papal legate Angel de Grimoard describes its recipe: "It's made with grain wheat mixed with water and seasoned with salt.
 It can also be made with milk and seasoned with a bit of lard."

 Etymology

-The etymology of the word piadina is uncertain; many think the term piada (piê, pièda, pìda) was borrowed from the Greek word for 'focaccia'.
-Others think the term was borrowed from other languages because of the large use of similar foods throughout the Eastern Roman Empire.
+The etymology of the word piadina is uncertain; many think the term piada (piê, pièda, pìda) was borrowed from the Greek word for 'long, narrow dish'.
+Others think the term was borrowed from other languages because of the widespread use of similar foods throughout the Eastern Roman Empire.
 The term piada was officialised by Giovanni Pascoli, who adapted the Romagnol word piè into its more Italian form.

+Types and preparation

+Two different types of traditional piadina can be found in Romagna: